 (4) In this section —

-“disruption period” for a licence means the period during which the licence holder is unable to carry out activities authorised by the licence because of circumstances beyond the holder’s control;
+disruption period for a licence means the period during which the licence holder is unable to carry out activities authorised by the licence because of circumstances beyond the holder’s control;

-“excluded time” for a licence means any period during which the licence was in force because of section 90, 91, 92 or 93.
+excluded time for a licence means any period during which the licence was in force because of section 90, 91, 92 or 93.

 Note: Under section 90, if the Minister has under section 48 suspended rights under a licence for a period, the Minister may extend the term of the licence for an equivalent period.
 Under section 91, the term of a licence is automatically extended if there is an application for the renewal of a licence undecided when the licence is due to expire.
 Under section 92, the term of a licence is automatically extended if the holder applies for a retention or mining licence over the licence area.
 Under section 93, the term of a licence is automatically extended if there is an application for an extension of the licence undecided when the licence is due to expire.